 John Elway's longtime NFL agent Jeffrey Sperbeck dies at 62 after fall from golf cart in California

-Jeffrey Sperbeck, longtime friend and former NFL agent of John Elway, has died at the age of 62 after being injured in a golf cart incident in La Quinta, the Riverside County Sheriff's Office confirmed.
+Jeffrey Sperbeck, longtime friend and former agent of NFL legend John Elway, has died at the age of 62 after being injured in a golf cart incident in La Quinta, the Riverside County Sheriff's Office confirmed.

 Firefighters from CAL FIRE/Riverside County Fire Department responded to the 53200 block of Humboldt Boulevard on Saturday after receiving calls that someone had fallen from a golf cart.